MMLab-CU/CLUE/doc/source/thread_pool.rst

         It is straightforward to push a function that accepts more arguments.
 One can just wrap it into a closure using C++11's lambda function.

+.. cpp:function:: void synchronize()

+    Block until all current tasks have been completed.

+    This function does not close the thread pool or stop any threads.
+After synchronization, one can continue to schedule new tasks.

 .. cpp:function:: void close(bool stop_cmd=false)

     Close the queue, so that no new tasks can be scheduled.